 - If the edge server doesn’t have a page cached, the request proceeds to the origin server and gets the data retrieved from there.

 The open-source nature of Magento tops the list of “pros” in choosing this ecommerce platform.
-Retailers who find the default functionality not enough for their business and opt for a customized solution either purchase third-party box solutions or engage Magento developers in building truly custom functionality for their business.
+Retailers who find the default functionality not enough for their business and opt for a customized solution either purchase third-party box solutions or engage experts providing Magento services to build the required functionality for their business.
 However, it’s in no way the quality of custom code is guaranteed.
 And low-quality code results in heavy queries going from the server to the database.

 Solution.
 Code assessment

 If the cooperation with the current Magento development or support team has resulted in website performance issues, the time is to grow suspicious.
 By engaging third-party experts to conduct full code audit of the website, retailers get the second opinion about the quality of all the modifications made to the out-of-the-box Magento application including custom code, theme, and third-party modules.
 The purpose of code assessment is to identify Magento performance killers and dangerous core logic changes.
 With an audit report in hand, retailers may plan and negotiate remediation activities.